 Traditional medicine (TM):

 Traditional medicine has a long history.
 It is the sum total of the knowledge, skill, and practices based on the theories, beliefs, and experiences indigenous to different cultures, whether explicable or not, used in the maintenance of health as well as in the prevention, diagnosis, improvement or treatment of physical and mental illness.4

 Complementary medicine (CM):

-of health care practices that are not part of that country's own tradition or conventional medicine and are not fully integrated into the dominant health-care system.
-They are used interchangeably with traditional medicine in some countries. (http://www.who.int/medicines/areas/traditional/definitions/en/).
+The terms "complementary medicine" or "alternative medicine" refer to a broad set of healthcare practices that are not part of that country's own tradition or conventional medicine and are not fully integrated into the dominant healthcare system.
+They are used interchangeably with traditional medicine in some countries.4

 Traditional and complementary medicine (T&CM):